SESYNC-ci/r-netlogo-lesson/docs/_slides/intro.md

 ---
 ---

-## What is RNetLogo
+## What is RNetLogo?

-The R package RNetLogo provides a way to interact with the agent-based modeling platform NetLogo through the R environment with or without a GUI.
+The R package `RNetLogo` provides a way to interact with the agent-based modeling platform NetLogo through the R environment with or without a GUI.

 * load models
 * excute commands